charleslf2/visionner/README.md

 ### Note

-if you get an unicode error like  this :
+If you get an unicode error like  this :

 ```
 SyntaxError: (unicode error) 'unicodeescape' codec can't decode bytes in position 2-3: truncated \UXXXXXXXX escape